 Section 1 - Custom to You

 We’ve set up the lease agreement in a way that is easy for you and your tenants to understand.
 You’ll see the main details you’ve added to the summary table at the front of the lease agreement.
-The remaining items—like smoking, utilities, keys, etc.—are outlined in the rest of Section 1 as you can see in this example Texas Lease Agreement.
+The remaining items—like smoking, utilities, keys, etc.—are outlined in the rest of Section 1.

 Here are a couple of other items in Section 1 worth mentioning: